Chart Color Schemes

 Forster features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 62.2% of all households, including 16.0% couples with children, 35.0% couples without children, and 10.4% single parent families.
-Non-family households account for 37.8%, with lone person households at 34.7% and group households comprising 3.1%.
-The median household size is 2.1 people, aligning with the Rest of NSW average.
+Family households account for 62.2% of all households, including 16.0% couples with children, 35.0% couples without children, and 10.4% single parent families.
+Non-family households constitute the remaining 37.8%, with lone person households at 34.7% and group households comprising 3.1%.
+The median household size is 2.1 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households